Music Related Recommendations

 - Room occupancy may be determined by physical distancing requirements.

-- No singing or playing of wind instruments is permitted indoors at this time.
+- No singing or playing of wind instruments is permitted in shared indoor environments at this time.
 Consult with EH&S for a case-by-case exception.
 This will be reevaluated for Spring 2021.